sevenlabsxyz/andre/Readme.md

 # andre

-This is the site that powers `andre.com`, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).
+This is the site that powers `andreneves.co`, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).